Blog Listing Displays User Avatars Instead of Blog Avatars

 Dom, could you take a look at the way BP implements group and user avatars, and get a sense of what it would take to port the infrastructure to the blogs component?

-#9 Updated by Dominic Giglio almost 7 years ago
+#9 Updated by Dominic Giglio about 7 years ago

 This is an interesting issue.
 There seems to be some code that's already been added to BP to handle this kind of functionality in the future.
 From what I could gather so far, the blogs page is getting the user's avatar during a BP loop by calling bp_blog_avatar().
 That function is defined in the BP_Blogs_Template class on line 275 of bp-blogs-template.php.
 There's a slightly confusing comment right in the middle of bp_get_blog_avatar() which you've already partially quoted above: